 Greetings from the Capitol,

-If you don’t already follow me on Facebook, please give my page a Like.
+Finally, if you don’t already follow me on Facebook, please give my page a ‘Like’.
 This is a great way to stay on top of the latest news from the Capitol!
 Visit my page here: https://www.facebook.com/SenatorJeremyMiller/.